j0er9/org.j0er9.homey.stromgedacht/README.md

 - **Current grid status is** - Check if the current grid status matches a specific value
 - **6h forecast grid status is** - Check if the 6-hour forecast matches a specific value
 - **24h forecast grid status is** - Check if the 24-hour forecast matches a specific value
+- **48h forecast grid status is** - Check if the 48-hour forecast matches a specific value

 Each condition supports both positive and negative checks (is/is not) for all four status values.